-The decision-making framework
+The Decision-making Framework

 An interview with the current leader of Cardiff Council's placemaking group helped unravel the complexity of the conservation area decision-making framework and its changes over time revealed in the formal documentation.
 The documents show that, before 1999, the decision-making style was essentially a form of cooperation between several direct agents.
-The Conservation Group made the draft boundary changes, PDC transformed it into formal policy documents which were reviewed by the Planning Policy Committee and the full Council.
-The latter two agents could give instructions and require PDC and Conservation Group to make alterations to their recommended policies.
-Generally this is a circular and negotiation-based way to make decisions (Figure 13).
-In 1999 there were reforms to the governance of conservation areas and the previously-separated decision-making institutions were integrated into the newlyfounded Executive Business Meeting (after 2012 the EBM changed its name to the Cabinet).
-The Conservation Group lost its place as a direct agent and all the issues relating to conservation areas were transferred to EBM.
-EBM communicated directly to non-governmental agents and responded to their needs (Figure 14).
-This reform raised the efficiency of decision-making but, at the same time, weakened the power of the Conservation Group and, simultaneously, non-governmental agents as a whole since they lost their leader in fights against governmental agents and their collaborators.
-Therefore, the governmental agents gained more power over the Conservation Group and non-governmental groups, making conservation areas less able to resist pressure for development.
+Conservation Groups made the draft boundary changes, PDC transformed it into formal policy documents which were reviewed by the Planning Policy Committee and the full Council.
+The latter two agents could give instructions and require PDC and Conservation Groups to make alterations to their recommended policies.
+Generally, this is a circular and negotiation-based way to make decisions (Figure 13).
+In 1999 there were reforms to the governance of conservation areas and the previously separated decision-making institutions were integrated into the newly founded

+Executive Business Meeting (after 2012 the EBM changed its name to the Cabinet).
+Conservation Groups lost their place as direct agents and all the issues relating to conservation areas were transferred to EBM.
+EBM communicated directly to nongovernmental agents and responded to their needs (Figure 14).
+This reform raised the efficiency of decision-making but, at the same time, weakened the power of Conservation Groups and, simultaneously, non-governmental agents as a whole since they lost their leader in fights against governmental agents and their collaborators.
+Therefore, the governmental agents gained more power over Conservation Groups and non-governmental groups, making conservation areas less able to resist pressure for development.
 In fact, even the façadism form of regeneration was abandoned and more and larger-scale structures arose in Cardiff city centre apparently regardless of whether they were inside, on the edge of, or near to a conservation area.
 This includes the Millennium Stadium, St David's II and the Central Square now under construction.
-The difference before and after 1999 is very clear, and the extent and impact of redevelopment is emphasised if all of the area boundaries and rebuilding projects are mapped (Figure 15).
+The difference before and after 1999 is very clear, and the extent and impact of redevelopment is emphasized if all of the area boundaries and rebuilding projects are mapped (Figure 15).